 Breadcrumbs can be used as secondary navigation schemes that reveal a user’s location on a website at all times.
 Plus, they can help guide people back when they don’t see what they’re looking for.

-Creating a vertical navigation menu, like The Fairchild Grove, is a great strategy if you want to stand out from everyone else and grab people’s attention in a way they’re not used to.
+Creating a vertical navigation menu, is a great strategy if you want to stand out from everyone else and grab people’s attention in a way they’re not used to.

 And as an added bonus, this unique design option will help boost site engagement and encourage people to explore your site.

 Vertical navigation menus are especially helpful for those on mobile devices, since they render so differently when compared to horizontal menus.